SIM Card Vs WiFi Egg: Compare the two most popular mobile options in Korea!

-If you do not need to use the voice calls and text messages but need loads of mobile data for internet, using a WiFi Egg or a portable WiFi Router, is highly recommended.
+If you do not need to use the voice calls and text messages but need loads of mobile data for the internet, using a WiFi Egg or a portable WiFi Router, is highly recommended.

-According to a research, the average daily usage of mobile data of travelers is 125MB/day.
+According to research, the average daily usage of mobile data of travelers is 125MB/day.

 The WiFi Egg usually provides 1GB a day.
 Using 1GB a day is like sending/receiving 28,000 emails, shooting 2,000 Instagrams, or making 6,000 posts on Facebook.

-Taking this into account, the amount of mobile data provided by SIM card is relatively smaller than that of the WiFi Egg.
+Taking this into account, the amount of mobile data provided by the SIM card is relatively smaller than that of the WiFi Egg.

 If you choose to use the WiFi Egg, try to avoid heavy downloading and uploading online!
 There are extra charges when you exceed the data limit of 1GB. 😉

 Share WiFi with your travel buddies with a WiFi Egg

 WiFi Egg can connect up to 5 people simultaneously, which makes it perfect if you’re traveling with friends and family.
 If you do share the router with your friends, you can share the cost as well.

 The battery life of the WiFi Egg lasts about 5-7 hours on a single full charge, which means that you have to carry around the battery charger when traveling.
-Plus, the battery life drains quicker when the WiFi Egg is used simultaneously.
+Plus, battery life drains quicker when the WiFi Egg is used simultaneously.
 So make sure that you have an extra charger to charge the Wi-Fi router device.

 3. Where to rent or buy

 Travelers can purchase a prepaid SIM card or Wi-Fi router online and then pick it up at various locations, including Incheon International Airport.

 If you want to save your time and stay connected as soon as you arrive at the airport, we advise you to purchase the SIM card or Wi-Fi router online.

 For those who don’t need to use any voice calls or SMS and are going to stay temporarily in Korea, the data-only plan is an ideal choice.